Multiplicative non-Gaussian model error estimation in data assimilation: Introduction

-In the Variational Data Assimilation literature, model error is often considered by formulating the forecast model as a weak constraint in the optimization problem (often referred to as Weak constraint 4D-VAR) \citep{Zupanski1997, Tremolet2006}.
-One approach to achieve this is through Long-window 4D-VAR, where an additive model error term is incorporated as a control variable in the 4D-Var formulation, with initial conditions for each window held fixed \citep{Fisher2005, Tremolet2006, Fisher2011}.
-These approaches require apriori specification of the model error covariance matrix, which can be a challenging task.
-More recently, there has been renewed interest in off-line estimation of model error statistics using analysis increments (i.e. difference between forecast and analysis) from a data assimilation run \citep{Rodwell2007, Mitchell2015}.
-Both the on-line and off-line error estimation methods suffer from the common drawback that the error estimates are affected by deficiencies in the assimilation algorithm itself. \\
+In the Variational Data Assimilation literature, model error is often considered by formulating the forecast model as a weak constraint in the optimization problem (often referred to as Weak constraint 4D-Var) \citep{Zupanski1997, Tremolet2006}.
+One approach to achieve this is through Long-window 4D-Var, where an additive model error term is incorporated as a control variable in the 4D-Var formulation, with initial conditions for each window held fixed \citep{Fisher2005, Tremolet2006, Fisher2011}.
+These approaches require apriori specification of the model error covariance matrix, while our task is to estimate the characteristics of the model error. \cite{Zhu2017} estimated the model error covariance online in a particle filter in a 1000-dimensional Lorenz 1996 model.
+The advantage of a particle filter is, similar to long-window 4d-Var, that the error covariance of the state plays no role in the estimation.
+The method needs a first guess of the model error covariance matrix, which is then updated over time, with the restriction that only an additive second order moment is estimated.

+More complex methods involve estimating a parameterization on-line using linear regression on a pre-defined large set of potential functional forms \citep[e.g.][]{Lang2016}.
+Furthermore, off-line methods from machine learning, such as Relevant Vector Machines \citep{Bishop2006} and Bayesian Symbolic Regression \citep{Jin2020} have been explored to find structural model errors, and hence missing physics.
+These methods define a set of basic functions and build model equations from these that fit the data best.
+All these methods have in common that they do need to define a set of functional relations, after which the fitting is performed, which limits the freedom of structure of model errors. \citet{Bonavita2020} provide an in-depth investigation of how best to integrate machine learning for model error estimation into existing data assimilation methods.

+A related line of research involves stochastic parameterization and model reduction methods to account for model errors associated with unresolved sub-grid scale processes in data assimilation \citep[][e.g]{Mitchell2012, Berry2014, Mitchell2015, Lu2017}.
+This is particularly relevant in weather and climate modelling where the system dynamics evolve on a wide range of spatial and temporal scales.
+Such model reduction methods involve modelling or parameterizing sub-grid scale processes in a more computationally tractable fashion than solving the true sub-grid differential equations.
+Often this is achieved through either deterministic or stochastic parameterizations which aim to capture the mean effects of small scale processes on the resolved variables.
+Several studies have demonstrated the superiority of stochastic over purely deterministic parameterizations in this regard \citep{Buizza1999, Palmer2001}.